uwmadisoncals/cals-main-plugins/portfolio-slideshow/readme.txt

 * NEW: Added more documentation links for faster/more specific navigation.
 * TWEAK: Some JS cleanup to being laying the groundwork for the few releases of improvements.
 * TWEAK: added "support" and "settings" quick links to Plugins page.
-* TWEAK: Moved screenshots and some other assets to wp.org repo /assets folder – makes for a smaller plugin file and thus, hopefully, faster updates.
+* TWEAK: Moved screenshots and some other assets to wp.org repo /assets folder â€“Â makes for a smaller plugin file and thus, hopefully, faster updates.
 * TWEAK: Reduced number of variables created in view includes.
 * TWEAK: Code cleanup in some of the views.
 * FIX: Fixed the "Slide URL" attachment field to ensure it saves.